What Is the Law That Allows a Person to Sue Only Once For the Same Issue?

 (3) that the parties to the judicial decision or their privies were the same persons as the parties to the proceedings in which the estoppel is raised or their privies.

-This was well summarized as stated within Roumanes v.
-Dalron et al., 2010 ONSC 2891as:
+The issue estoppel principle along with the requisite three elements was well summarized within the case of Roumanes v.
+Dalron et al., 2010 ONSC 2891 wherein it was said:

 In the case of Danyluk v.
 Ainsworth Technologies Inc. 2 S.C.R.
 No. 460, the Supreme Court of Canada determined that the application of issue estoppel requires a balancing of the public interest in the finality of litigation with the public interest in ensuring that justice is done on the facts of a particular case.
 Its application involves a two step process: firstly, the determination of whether the three preconditions of issue estoppel have been met, and secondly, if they have been met, the determination of whether it ought to apply in the particulars circumstances of the case.